ensdomains/ens-app-v3/README.md

 If a component is used across multiple pages and other components, then it goes into the `atoms` and `molecules` folder (link to atoms and molecules thingy).

+#### useQuery

+TBC

 #### Transactions

-#### Transaction store
+#### `TransactionStore.ts`

-Transaction store is responsbile for keeping track of the state of transactions.
-It is mostly used by our transaction flow abstraction described next.
+Transaction store is responsible for keeping track of the state of transactions.

-#### Transaction flow
+#### `TransactionFlowProvider.ts`

-`createTransactionFlow`
-src/transaction-flow/

-intro

-input

-transaction

-Let's walk through a transaction flow that requires multiple steps as this will touch every part of the transaction flow abstraction.

-1.import page
-2.dns claim component 3.
+We noticed transactions always follow a similar pattern and so created an internal API to streamline this.
+A transaction flow is a series of steps that occur in a modal, culminating in a successful or failed transaction.
+Transactions can have either an intro or an input step before the transaction step.

+#### Example of transaction with an input and multiple steps

+- Switch to test account 1 (the second account).
+- Go to 'My Names'
+- Select `migrated-resolver-to-be-updated.eth`
+- Click send
+- The Modal that pops up is rendered by the `TransactionDialogManager`, which is rendered by `TransactionFlowProvider`.
+The logic for rendering the different steps is contained here.
+- This button is in `RolesSection.tsx`, which gets its actions from `useRoleActions.tsx`.
+  The `onClick` property here calls `showSendNameInput` from `usePreparedDataInput`.
+  This is a helper function provided by the `useTransactionFlow` hook.
+  We have various input components prepared already, they are defined in `src/transaction-flow/input`.
+This one is using `input/SendName`.
+Once the form data has been submitted we dispatch two actions to the `TransactionFlowProvider` reducer.
+  One to set the transactions required, and the next one to advance to the next step of the transaction flow.
+- Enter any address or ENS name that exists in the dev environment
+- You should see a summary of changes, indicating the steps/transactions required
+- Follow the steps through and complete the multiple transactions
+- The code for managing the sending of transactions is in `TransactionStageModal`.

 #### Sync Provider

-This is for when the graph is behind and we are waiting for it to catchup
+This is for when the graph is behind and we are waiting for it to catchup.

-#### Syncing dropped transactions

 #### Notification system

+TBC

 ### Metadata service

+ENS names are NFTs.
+NFTs can have metadata associated with them, that is data associated with them that is not stored directly on-chain.
+One of the main use cases of this is to display a nice image that represents the ENS name.
+You can see an example of this [here](https://app.ens.domains/nick.eth?tab=more).

 https://metadata.ens.domains/